Fees and funding

 Information on fees and funding

-The University provides information on fees, living costs and sources of funding on the University student finance website.
+The University provides information on fees, living costs and sources of funding on the University's Fees and Funding website.

-You can use the fees calculator to calculate the level of fees for which you will be liable, and the living costs' page to assess how much life at university will cost.
+You can use the Undergraduate fees, funding and scholarship tool to calculate the level of fees for which you will be liable, and the living costs' page to assess how much life at university will cost.

 For medicine-specific information on funding please see on the University medicine funding website.

-Should you need any assistance with any aspect of student finance, see the list of student finance contact details.
+Should you need any assistance with any aspect of student finance, please contact the Student Funding Team at student.funding@admin.ox.ac.uk.
 Please note that detailed assessments for fee status cannot be carried out until an application for admission has been made.

 Fee status

-University tuition fees are charged at one of four rates depending on your fee status: Home/EU (standard), Home/EU (ELQ), Islands, Overseas.
+University tuition fees are charged at one of three rates depending on your fee status: Home (standard), Overseas and EU (please note that EU fee status applies only to students who commenced study before 1st August 2021).
 A government-imposed quota restricts us to a maximum of fourteen Medicine students each year who are classified as overseas for fees purposes.
 It is therefore recommended that you resolve any uncertainty about your fee status as soon as possible after you have submitted your application for admission.

 Do be aware that citizenship does not in itself determine your status for fees purposes.
 The issue is decided according to the facts of each case, having regard to where the student has been 'ordinarily resident' for the three year period to 31 August prior to commencing a course at a British University.
 In most cases, the main purpose of this residence must not have been for educational purposes.

-If you would like specialised guidance after you have made your application, do contact the University’s Fees Clerk (fees.clerk@admin.ox.ac.uk), making sure you attach the questionnaire available for download from the University fee status page.
+If you would like specialised guidance after you have made your application, do contact the University’s Student Fees Team, making sure you attach the questionnaire available for download from the University fee status page.
 Please note that detailed assessments cannot be carried out until an application for admission has been made.

 Who can I contact to get advice on my likely fee status?